What It’s Like Making Your First Film After 18 Years in ‘Movie Jail’

 Read: A sea of blockbusters and almost no female filmmakers

-After helming one flop, Leder was sent to what she called “movie jail” and essentially banished from studio filmmaking.
-Meanwhile, there are many male directors who have directed strings of unprofitable movies and gotten hired for bigger projects nonetheless.
+After one flop, Leder was sent to what she called “movie jail” and essentially banished from studio filmmaking.
+Meanwhile, many male directors have directed strings of unprofitable movies and gotten hired for bigger projects nonetheless.
 “I go where the storytelling needs me, and after I did Pay It Forward … I couldn’t get a gig that I liked.
 I directed nine [TV] pilots after that,” Leder said.
 “If you’re a man who makes a $250 million flop, you’d probably get three more movies and fail upward.
 It’s extraordinary; it’s just not the case for women.”

 The script of On the Basis of Sex, written by Ginsburg’s nephew Daniel Stiepleman, focuses on the Moritz case because it was an unheralded pivot point both in Ginsburg’s career and in her fight against sexual discrimination.
 Argued in 1971 by both Ruth and Martin Ginsburg, it was a perfect test case because it involved a male plaintiff, Charles Moritz, who’d been denied a tax break when hiring a caretaker for his sick mother because he wasn’t a woman.
 At the time, Ruth Ginsburg was a legal professor, having failed to find a position at a law firm despite graduating at the top of her class.
 A year later, she founded the ACLU’s Women’s Rights Project and became a leading gender-discrimination lawyer before being nominated to the federal bench and then, in 1993, to the U.S. Supreme Court.

-Since much of On the Basis of Sex is set during the most frustrating period in Ruth Ginsburg’s career, when she had to convince the ACLU to pick her to argue the case in court, it’s not hard to see why the material resonated with Leder.
+Because much of On the Basis of Sex is set during the most frustrating period in Ruth Ginsburg’s career, when she had to persuade the ACLU to pick her to argue the case in court, it’s not hard to see why the material resonated with Leder.
 “She was a woman who lived in a culture of discrimination, got many slights and pats on the back,” Leder remarked about Ginsburg.
 “What I felt was important about this film was to see her finding her voice.
 When you’re not given the opportunity to do it, how do you just do it?”

 Leder came to the project after reading Stiepleman’s script, and then met with Justice Ginsburg to sharpen some of the story details, particularly focusing on her relationship with Martin.
 The film depicts Ruth’s husband as a strapping, popular man who’s nonetheless willing to be supportive and generally take a back seat to his wife.
 Martin was famed for his cooking, and Hammer is often clad in an apron, echoing the stock “supportive spouse” character that appears in so many biopics (but that is more often than not a female role).
-“Daddy did the cooking, mommy did the thinking,” was the way the Ginsburgs’ daughter put it, according to Leder.
+“Daddy did the cooking; Mommy did the thinking,” was the way the Ginsburgs’ daughter put it, according to Leder.

 Read: What Ruth Bader Ginsburg taught me about being a stay-at-home dad

 “I wanted the movie to focus on their marriage and what a true partnership is.
 Theirs was a very progressive relationship that was really unique to the times,” Leder said of the Ginsburgs. “[Martin] was the preeminent tax lawyer in the country, and he’d go home, he’d cook for the family, have dinner with them, and then go back to work.
 Who does that?
 The relationship, the dialogue … I wanted it to feel as authentic as it could.”
-Many of the film’s best scenes aren’t the courtroom back-and-forths but the kitchen-table debates, as Ruth, Martin, and their daughter Jane (Cailee Spaeny) wrestle over which is the better place to wage a battle for progress: in the streets or in the corridors of power.
+Many of the film’s best scenes aren’t the courtroom back-and-forths but the kitchen-table debates, as Ruth, Martin, and their daughter, Jane (Cailee Spaeny), wrestle over which is the better place to wage a battle for progress: in the streets or in the corridors of power.
 The two elder Ginsburgs obviously went the latter route, and Moritz was the only case they ever tried together.
 “It was a case that eventually turned over 178 laws because they were all discriminatory on the basis of sex,” Leder said.
 “It ended centuries of discrimination.”

 The director’s next major undertaking is once again in the television world, though it’s a big-ticket project: Apple’s upcoming, untitled drama about a morning show, which has assembled an all-star cast including Reese Witherspoon, Steve Carell, Jennifer Aniston, and Gugu Mbatha-Raw.
 On the Basis of Sex, now in wide release, hopefully won’t mark the start of another long absence from the film world for Leder.
 But she thinks hiring demographics for directors won’t really change until studios bring more women on board at the executive level.